Bella Hadid Gets Two New Tiny Tattoos As She Copes With The Weeknd Drama

 “Bella and Abel’s split wasn’t dramatic, but of course she’s hurt and pissed that he’s moved on so quickly with Selena.”

-It’s also noted that Hadid is the one who ended the 18 month-long relationship, but that doesn’t seem to be having an impact as she continues to share cryptic messages with fans.
+It’s also noted that Hadid is the one who ended the 18-month-long relationship, but that doesn’t seem to be having an impact as she continues to share cryptic messages with fans.

 [Featured Image by Gareth Cattermole/Getty Images]